ABT Framework Student Resource Page

 The problem is we have bad data.

-Stripping down your problem to just 5 words can help you clarify what your core narrative is really all about by shedding off all the information and leaving us with just the main story point.
+Stripping down your problem to just 5 words can really help you clarify what your narrative is really all about.

 The One Thing: